Issaquah Highlands Architectural Guidelines

 Seasonal color added to landscaping does not require ARC review and approval.
 Minor changes to landscaping require an application but do not require a formal review.
 However, to insure compliance with ARC Guidelines, an ARC review is encouraged.

-A reasonable number of seasonal planters or pots does not require ARC approval, however if pots are intended to be permanent, an application is required for approval.
+A reasonable number of seasonal planters or pots does not require ARC approval, however if pots are intended to be permanent, an ARC application may be required for approval.

 See recommended tree, plant and shrub list in Appendix C for information on acceptable additions to residential landscapes at Issaquah Highlands.